Mobile Search Menu

 Nov 21, 2023

-For over 20 years, Vital Choice has been sourcing the finest fish on the planet and recently expanded its offerings to other outstanding proteins, such as grass-fed beef and pasture-raised pork.
+Since 2001, Vital Choice has been sourcing the finest fish on the planet.
+Recently it has expanded its offerings to other outstanding proteins, such as grass-fed beef and pasture-raised pork.
 Now, Vital Choice's repertoire of better-for-you food has expanded to include chocolate.

 These chocolate bars are produced in small batches with simple — and pronounceable — ingredients, says Kelsey Carlstrom, associate merchandising manager at Vital Choice.
 There are only three of them — cacao beans, cane sugar, and cocoa butter — and they're all organic.
 The cacao is direct trade, which means that the farmers and women's cooperatives that process the chocolate's raw materials are compensated fairly at a living wage.
 In turn, they can support their families and give back to their communities.